ivlevAstef/DITranquillity/README.md

 ### I've found a bug, or have a feature request
 Please raise a [GitHub issue](https://github.com/ivlevAstef/DITranquillity/issues).

+### I've found a defect in documentation, or thought up how to improve it
+Please help library development and create [pull requests](https://github.com/ivlevAstef/DITranquillity/pulls)

 ### Question?
 You can feel free to ask the question at e-mail: ivlev.stef@gmail.com.